-Since May 2016 Peter has been editor and principal researcher at Morus Londinium, a project to document, preserve and raise awareness of London’s mulberry tree heritage, which he helped to setup.
+In 2016 Peter collaborated with the Conservation Foundation to set up Morus Londinium, a project to document, preserve and raise awareness of London’s mulberry tree heritage.
 Hosted by the Conservation Foundation, the project has been supported by the Heritage Lottery Fund.
+Morus Londinium is winner of a European Heritage / Europa Nostra Heritage Award 2021.
+Visit the website to find Peter’s many blog articles revealing London’s heritage through its veteran mulberry trees.

-Peter originally studied psychology, with an MA from Manchester University and a DPhil from Oxford University (Wolfson College).
+Peter originally studied psychology, with an MA from Manchester University and a D.Phil from Oxford University (Wolfson College).
 After a period carrying out research, he switched to science writing for Nature magazine, based in Paris and continued as a freelance, writing for New Scientist and Science, before taking an editorial position with UNESCO.
-After living in Paris for 20 years he returned to London, where he lives with his wife and three children.
-He writes, translates and acts as consultant English editor for UNESCO, while other regular clients include the Organisation for Economic Co-operation and Development and Fondation Carrefour.
+After living in Paris for 20 years Peter returned to London, where he lives with his wife and three children.
+He is a long-standing translator for the English edition of the UNESCO Courier, and an editorial consultant for Gopa.com which handles content for the European Commission.
 Peter’s photography has been exhibited in a number of cities and is in public and private collections.

 Selected photography exhibitions